Cooking My Dreams

 Pannenkoekenhuis are Dutch pancake restaurants that serve only Dutch pancakes in many different flavors.
 Compared to the US version, in Holland, they serve mostly savory pancakes.
 There are only a few sweet versions which include plain with syrup and the traditional apple, cinnamon, and raisins.

-Comparing them to American pancakes, Dutch pancakes have more eggs and are less fluffy because they don't have baking powder.
+Another difference is that Dutch pancakes, or Pannenkoeken, have more eggs and are less fluffy because they don't have baking powder.
 Like French Crêpes.
 Also, instead of serving several small pancakes in a stack, they serve only a big one that fills the whole plate.

 There is also another version of pancakes very common in the Netherlands, called Poffertjes.
 They're tiny mini puffy pancakes usually served with butter and powdered sugar.